The Dutch word bijzonder means 'special, extraordinary'. And at Bijzonder, you'll find special dishes and extraordinary flavours.

 At Bijzonder you eat food made out of love.
 Love for good food.
 Love for healthy food.
-To me that means, a lot of vegetables, less meat and fish compared to regular restaurants, mostly organic, pure, free of refined sugars, less wheat (gluten) and a lot of plant based diary.
+To us that means only homemade dishes, lots of vegetables, limited meat and fish, mostly organic, fair trade, free of refined sugars, no gluten and a lot of plant based diary.
 That means vegetarian and vegan lovers often visit us!
-And we still serve a few meat and fish options for those who just can not get enough.
+No worries, we still serve a few meat and fish options for those who just can not get enough.

-Did you even know that we change our menu once a season?
-Click here to see our menu
+Do you know that we change our menu once a season?
+Click here to see our current menu.

 A big hearth for good and healthy food.
 A passion for adventure and discovering new things.
 A little bit pig-headed.
 A huge drive and an enormous love for gastronomy

 My name is Dimitra, the creative brain behind Bijzonder.
 I’m raised in a family of two cultures.
 Because Mama has her roots in Greece.
 Me and my younger sister grew up in Geleen, the Netherlands, where I visited my yiayia, my grandmother, every day, who seemed to spend all her time cooking.
 The scent of spices and a warming oven beckoned me to come in through yiayia’s garden door.
 Yiayia missed her full-flavoured Greek vegetables, but the rest of the family certainly didn’t notice anything lacking from her dishes.